The Foolproof Way to Abandon Temptation

 God is faithful, and he will not let you be tempted beyond your ability, but with the temptation he will also provide the way of escape, that you may be able to endure it.
 1 Cor.
 10:13b ESV

-We can certainly flee the room or situation, if we’re able.
+We can certainly flee the room or situation if we’re able.
 Take Joseph, for example.
-He took off running as if he was being chased by a nest full of angry hornets.
+He ran as if he was being chased by a nest full of angry hornets.
 He didn’t want to get stung!

 She caught him by his garment, saying, “Lie with me.”
 But he left his garment in her hand and fled and got out of the house.
 Genesis 39:12 ESV

 That wasn’t the only day she was after him.
 After he was promoted to being responsible for everything in his master’s house, she batted her eyes at him and didn’t beat around the bush.
 She wanted to get intimate (39:7).
 He said no right away, but she persisted day after day (39:10).

 Not only did Joseph need to flee the physical location of the temptation, but would have needed to respond properly to the daily, verbal bombardment from Potiphar’s wife.
 She wanted him; she probably fixed herself up fine and turned sultry.
 If he allowed himself to dwell on her suggestion, there may have been a different outcome to the story.If we dwell on a suggestion of sin we will surely fall.
 This is how Joseph overcame temptation. #LiveYielded #ThrivingInChrist Click To Tweet